-LightSpace CMS can be integrated with Eizo displays with 3D LUT capability for accurate display profiling and LUT generation.
+ColourSpace can be integrated with selected Eizo displays for accurate Closed Loop display profiling and calibration.

-At the time of writing the following are the only Eizo displays with 3D LUT capability:
+The following are presently the only Eizo displays with in-built 3D LUT capability:

-Note: The CG232W has some limitations on display pre-set capabilities, but can still be calibrated as best possible with LightSpace CMS.
+The CG232W has some limitations on display pre-set capabilities, but can still be calibrated as best possible with ColourSpace.

-Additionally, the following (older) display models have fixed calibration slots, which means you must have the correct input signal connected for the slot to be calibrated:
+The following (older) displays have fixed calibration slots, meaning you must have the correct input signal connected for the slot to be calibrated:

 - CG222W, CG223W, CG232W, CG242W, CG243W, CG245W, CG246